 10-17 Is there a vaccine for COVID-19?

 Unfortunately there is no vaccine yet but there is a huge international effort to produce an effective vaccine as soon as possible.
-Only when a vaccine is available will immunisation be able to control and finally halt the spread of COVID-19.
+Only when an effective vaccine is administered to large proportions of a country’s population, will immunisation be able to control and finally halt the spread of COVID-19.

 10-18 What preventative measures can be taken by the general public to stop the spread of COVID-19?